Visas and Travel

 - Attend International Student Orientation

-- Attend the university's orientation program
+- Attend ROAR (for 1st year students) or the Graduate/Transfer Student orientation program

 - Register for classes.
 Keep in mind that if you start your program in Summer, then you must be registered for full-time in your first summer semester.